Audio Addicts : Under 25s out in force

 Vocal Messages: Instant Expression of Emotion

-The under-25s aren't exactly fans of long text messages anymore.
-On average, French people receive 3.7 voice messages a day.
-But this figure rises to almost 6 for younger people.
+People under 25 are no longer really fans of long text messages.
+On average, French people receive 3.7 voice messages per day.
+But this figure rises to nearly 6 for younger people.
 Why waste time typing when you can simply record a voice message?
-These messages are instantaneous, personal and, above all, much more authentic than a simple "OK".
-By recording their voice, young people add an immediate emotional dimension to their communication.
-For 39% of those surveyed, the use of vocals makes it easier to convey a message, while 29% feel that this means of communication makes it easier to assert one's emotions.
+These messages are instant, personal, and, above all, much more authentic than a simple "OK."
+By recording their voices, young people add an immediate emotional dimension to their communication.
+For 39% of those surveyed, using voice messages makes it easier to convey a message, while 29% believe that this means of communication allows them to express their emotions more fully.

-Voice messages are, in a way, a modern version of the cell phone: a conversation in which the tone of voice conveys nuances that text could never capture.
-What's more, young people love the speed of voicemail.
-In a matter of seconds, they can send a message, answer a question or make a joke, without the rigors of the written word.
+Voice messages are, in a way, a modern version of the cell phone: a conversation where the tone of voice conveys nuances that text could never capture.
+On top of that, young people love the speed of voice messages.
+In just a few seconds, they can send a message, answer a question, or make a joke without having to adhere to the rigors of writing.
 According to one study, the ideal length of a voice message is 41 seconds.
-And let's be honest, there's something much more human in a voice than in text.
-You can hear the person's joy, surprise, even frustration.
+And let's be honest, there's something much more human about a voice than a text.
+You can hear the person's joy, surprise, or even frustration.
 It's as if the voice brings more "real" life to the conversation, unlike text exchanges, which are often perceived as a little distant.

 The Future of Audio: Generation Z at the Head of the Race